 - Contact Amy Gage, executive director, at 612-381-4110 (mobile) or amy@friendsoftheparks.org.

-Recently, we have added two new board members to our small but growing roster.
+We have added five board members to our small but growing roster since fall 2022.
 We are pleased and proud to introduce:

 - CJ Lindor brings a strong multimodal perspective to our board.
 As education coordinator for the Bicycle Alliance of Minnesota, he works to inspire others toward his vision of bicycling as a means to improve the lives of individuals and communities.
 Previously, CJ worked in outdoor and environmental education.